iamArvy/inventra-inventory-service/docs/database.md

 ## Overview

 This database design is for the **inventory service of Inventra** using PostgreSQL.
-It handles products, locations, stock, and movements.
-Flexible product metadata is stored in JSON columns, while transactional and relational data uses standard SQL structures.
+It handles products, stores, stock, and movements.
+Flexible product metadata is storeed in JSON columns, while transactional and relational data uses standard SQL structures.
 Caching is intended to improve read performance.

-All entities include `storeId` to associate them with a store.
+All entities include `enterpriseId` to associate them with a enterprise.

 ---